 Life on the yard

 Those trying to get the most out of the season, have finally given up their fight and come in from the cold.
 It’s been a busy month for the travel hoist.
-All our customers are here at last for their winter lay up, causing a flurry of activity to get them all ashore at once – just as the neep tides and dark nights reduced working hours.
+Nearly all our customers are here at last for their winter lay up, causing a flurry of activity to get them all ashore at once – just as the neep tides and dark nights reduced working hours.
 Such is life on the yard.
-The marina was bulging with those boats waiting for water and light to coincide, but Spring tides quickly returned and we got them all ashore safe and sound.
+Our marina was bulging with these boats waiting for water and light to coincide, but Spring tides quickly returned and we got them all ashore safe and sound.

 As part of the spruce up on the yard, the office and workshop have had a face-lift this month and despite many suggestions that they too should become JCB yellow with a black trim, as per all the yard machinery, it finally was dosed in more muted colours on the same theme and was gently washed in Suffolk Cream with grey edgings.